 If you book a hotel or motel, always remember to ask for a quote for a longer stay.

 Before you book your short term accommodation, check to see if it has Wi-Fi.

 Renting a holiday home

 All New Zealand cities and most towns offer homes and holiday homes to rent for short periods.
-Sometimes a holiday home is called a bach (pronounced ‘batch’ as in bachelor) or in the South Island, a crib.
+In the North Island, a holiday home may be called a bach (pronounced ‘batch’ as in bachelor), or in the South Island, a crib.

 Holiday parks or camping grounds

 As well as providing Kiwis with great places to pitch a tent or park a caravan for a holiday break, many holiday parks and camping grounds have cabins, ‘tourist flats’, motel options and self contained units.
 These can be an economical solution for people needing short term accommodation.
-Just bear in mind that sometimes, holiday parks and camping grounds may have ‘shared facilities’ ie. communal kitchen, bathroom and laundry.
+Just bear in mind that sometimes holiday parks and camping grounds may have ‘shared facilities’, ie a communal kitchen, bathroom and laundry.

 Our national motorists' organisation, the Automobile Association, has a good website for researching this option.